 Posts can temporarily rise up in the bracket so that the post to beam connection is not pulled apart.

 You can build your deck with joists as low as 2"-3" above grade if you wish.

 Simply hang the joists from the perimeter joist.
 If you want to extend the deck beyond the footing, extend the side perimeter joists 6"-10" and fill with blocking joists along the length.

-With proper bracing in both directions from 6x6 posts to beams, you can make an eight foot high free standing deck as solid as a rock.
+With proper bracing in both directions from 6x6 posts to beams, you can make a six foot high free standing deck as solid as a rock.
 It's possible to go even higher but it is not intended to support decks at a second floor elevation.

 The Rule of Thumb is 6'-0" apart for each footing.
 This corresponds to a design load of 50 psf and tributary areas over each footing of 36 sqft.

 So the total load imposed on the soil below each footing would be a maximum of 1800 psf as the footing is just slightly larger than 1 sqft.

 Not sure how many footings you will need?
 No worries, try this Footings Calculator.
 You input the dimensions of your deck and the estimated soil bearing capacity and it will show you the number of footings so you do not exceed the soil's load capacity.

 The Titan Deck Foot Anchor™ is comprised of three parts: a Post Bracket, a Load or Cap Plate, and an Auger.